Family speak out: Ferro-James, 5, 'loved' the 'monster' who killed him - his father, William James Sio - NZ Herald

 "Act now, while it's not too late to create a better future.
 Please.
 We urge you."

-The family also changed those who had supported them and worked on the case, including police, court and hospital staff.
+The family also thanked those who had supported them and worked on the case, including police, court and hospital staff.

+Police Detective Sergeant Caroline Wharton also issued a statement about the case, saying thoughts were with Ferro-James' family and friends mourning his short life.

+"We can only hope our work to hold his murderer to account will bring them